Britain's leading cheesemonger for over 200 years, sourcing and maturing exceptional cheeses.

-Territorial cheeses are some of England's best loved cheeses, They are cheeses that are named after the regions in which they were historically produced.
-This collection includes four marvellous examples, presented in a stylish gift box.
+The Territorials collection includes some of England's best loved cheeses.
+They are cheeses that are named after the regions in which they were historically produced.

 Stilton PDO (Pasteurised Cows' Milk, Vegetarian).
 Stilton cheese has its origins in the early 19th Century when travellers to the Bell Inn in the village of Stilton on the Great North Road found a cheese that was much to their liking.
 So many people started producing similar cheeses that in 1910 the producers had the foresight to lay down strict controls on where and how it could be made, including that it may only be produced in the three counties of Leicestershire, Nottinghamshire and Derbyshire.
 Our creamy mellow Stilton will fill the mouth with flavour but not be overpowering.
 The pleasant herby tang of the blue veining contrasts nicely with the rich creamy character of the paste.